LAWSUITS NEWS & LEGAL INFORMATION

 Were you looking for California - Overtime Violations lawsuits?

 California has unique state overtime pay laws that protect employees from working extensive hours.
-With differences between state labor law and federal regulations on overtime pay, employers (especially multi-state corporations) often may, either accidentally or intentionally, incorrectly classify employees to avoid paying overtime wages and therefore violate California labor laws.
+With differences between state labor law and federal regulations on overtime pay, employers (sometimes accidentally) often misclassify employees.
+Some employees classify hourly employees as exempt to avoid paying overtime wages and therefore violate California labor laws.

 According to California labor law, overtime pay is based on hourly wages, salaries, shift differentials, non-discretionary bonuses and commissions.
 Failure to include those when determining overtime pay is an overtime bonus violation.

-AB 263 prohibits an employer from engaging in an "unfair immigration-related practice"when an employee exercises a right protected under state labor and employment laws.
-An employer may not request additional immigration documentation, use E-Verify when not authorized, threaten to file or filing a false police report, or threaten to contact or contacting immigration authorities.
+An employer may neither request additional immigration documentation, use E-Verify when not authorized, threaten to file or filing a false police report, nor threaten to contact or contact immigration authorities.

-AB 666 allows the state to suspend or revoke an employer' business license if the employer reports, or threatens to report, the immigration status of a current or former employee, or an employee' family member, because that employee makes a complaint about employment issues.
+The state of California can suspend or revoke an employer's business license if the employer reports, or threatens to report, the immigration status of a current or former employee, or an employee' family member; and/or if an employee makes a complaint about employment issues.

 The prevailing wage rate for any publicly funded construction project is based on the basic hourly rate that a majority of workers who are engaged in similar work within the nearest labor market area are receiving.
 Public works laborers must be paid based on what the prevailing wage for their specific job is determined to be.